google/skia-buildbot/BAZEL_CHEATSHEET.md

 ## Front-end development in TypeScript

-Our front-end code is built and tested using a set of custom Bazel macros built on top of rules provided by the [rules_nodejs](https://github.com/bazelbuild/rules_nodejs) repository.
+Our front-end code is built and tested using a set of custom Bazel macros built on top of rules provided by the [rules_js](https://github.com/aspect-build/rules_js) and [rules_ts](https://github.com/aspect-build/rules_ts) rulesets.
 All such macros are either defined in or re-exported from `//infra-sk/index.bzl`.
 This section uses the terms macro and rule interchangeably when referring to the macros exported from said file.

 As mentioned in the [Gazelle](#gazelle) section, most Bazel targets for front-end code are generated with Gazelle.